Last Updated on 28 August 2024 by Cycloscope

 Gili Nanggu

-Then we sail to Gili Nanggu, maybe the most interesting, where there are a small fishing village and some restaurants.
-Walking the small island interior among the fishermen houses gives you an insight of the local life on a small tropical island.
+Then we sail to Gili Nanggu, maybe the most interesting, where there is a small fishing village and some restaurants.
+Walking the small island interior among the fishermen’s houses gives you an insight into the local life on a small tropical island.

-Here you can witness the Sasak people fishing using their traditional methods, half submerged into the water.
+Here you can witness the Sasak people fishing using their traditional methods, half submerged in the water.

 Gili Kedis